kenneth-fernandes/Operating-System/Assignment-2/README.md

 - I have added two files (Note: Partial code has been written):

-    > user_ps.c - For creating dev/process_list character device that returns the information for all currently running processes.
+    > dev_ps.c - For creating dev/process_list character device that returns the information for all currently running processes.

     > user.c - For opening the character device and printing the list of processes retrieved from the character device.